Mans Carpio: Personal life

-Mans and Sara have four children: an adopted daughter, Mikhaila Maria, nicknamed "Sharky," two biological sons, Mateo Lucas, nicknamed "Stingray," Marko Digong, nicknamed "Stonefish," and one other child, known for having nicknames after aquatic animals.
-Both he and his sons are distancing themselves in the eyes of the public even though his wife is a prominent politician.
+Carpio (third to the left) during the inauguration of his wife Vice President Sara Duterte on June 19, 2022.

+Carpio met Sara Duterte while attending San Beda College (now San Beda University); they married at the Santuario de San Antonio in Forbes Park, Makati, on October 27, 2007.
+They have three children: an adopted daughter, Mikhaila Maria ("Sharky"; born March 7, 2008), and two biological sons, Mateo Lucas ("Stingray"; born April 1, 2013), and Marko Digong ("Stonefish"; born March 2, 2017).
+Duterte once issued a statement in mid-2024 mentioning that they had four children.
+Carpio has distanced himself and his children from public view even while his wife is a prominent politician, calling himself the "bantatay" (a portmanteau of bantay and tatay) for their children while Duterte serves in office, and admitting that "we do not talk about politics" while at home.
 Most notably, they were not present during the proclamation of his wife as the duly elected Vice President of the Philippines at the House of Representatives, but they attended the inauguration of his wife on June 19, 2022, at Davao City.
 However, he actively campaigned and participated in some of the campaign sorties of his wife where he became a proxy and gave speeches to his wife's supporters.

 Mans' paternal aunt is the former Ombudsman Conchita Carpio Morales and a cousin of his father is the former Supreme Court Senior Associate Justice Antonio Carpio, who is also widely known as a critic of his father-in-law's administration.

+Mans is a member of Madayaw Lodge No. 403 along with his brother-in-law Paolo Duterte.